Certificate

 8.7.4.
 Fast Strength Endurance Index (Bosco)

 8.7.5.
-Effort Exercise Index in Rebound Jump Test
+Effort Exercise Index in the Rebound Jump Test

 8.8.
-Mechanical Responses (Strength, Power and Speed/Time) during Single and Repeated Jump Tests
+Mechanical Responses (Strength, Power and Speed/Time) During Single and Repeated Jumps Tests

 8.8.1.
 Strength/Time in Simple and Repeated Jumps